-In the past few years, alternative ways to boost health and wellness have started to gain attention—especially by women who historically have been misdiagnosed by doctors and dismissed by the medical system.
-Natural remedies have also grown in popularity as we become more cognizant of what we put into our bodies and the unwanted side effects that can come with some over-the-counter medications or prescription drugs.
+In the past few years, alternative ways to boost one’s health and wellness have started to gain attention—especially by women who historically have been misdiagnosed by doctors and dismissed by the medical system.
+Natural remedies have also grown in popularity as we become more cognizant of what we put into our bodies and the unwanted side effects that can come with some over-the-counter medications/prescription drugs.
 Enter the rise of CBD, the non-intoxicating compound in hemp that has been used to treat a variety of wellness concerns.

-Since CBD products aren’t federally regulated, reputable CBD and hemp companies will use unbiased, third-party lab testing to prove that their products contain what the label says.
+Since CBD products aren’t federally regulated, reputable CBD and hemp companies use unbiased, third-party lab testing to prove that their products contain what the label says.

 How does third-party testing work?

-Is third-party testing required?
+Is third-party testing required for CBD products?

-Third-party testing isn’t mandatory, which is why unlabeled CBD products have become common and usually available at cheaper prices.
+Third-party testing isn’t mandatory, which is why unlabeled CBD products have become common and are usually available at cheaper prices.
 If a company isn’t willing to test their products and be transparent about ingredients, please think twice before buying.
 Some CBD products on the market today have been found to include everything from illegal doses of THC to prohibited synthetic or toxic ingredients.

 Reading the Certificate of Analysis

 There are certain things you want to look for in the analysis report of a CBD product, which include: